Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: About the controversy around the Hartman effect

 (b) Prove that a sufficient condition for causality (that no signal propagate faster than the speed of light in vacuum) in this problem is that the index of refraction as a function of {\it complex} $\omega$ be an analytic function, regular in the upper half $\omega$ plane with nonvanishing imaginary part there, and approaching unity for $|\omega| \to\infty$.

-(c) Generalize the argument of (b) to apply to any incident wave train." \end{quotation} However, as is seen, the boundary condition for $E_0(0,t)$ at the point $x=0$ does not correspond to the phrase "a long plane-wave train\ldots with a sharp front edge is {\it incident normally from vacuum on a semi-infinite dielectric}\ldots" In reality, this problem deals with the wave field which is generated at the left boundary $x=0$ of the semi-infinite dielectrics and propagates into the region $x>0$ occupied by this dielectric.
-Unlike the OCS, in this exercise there is no reflection and, thus, there is no splitting of the incident wave packet into two coherently evolved parts.
-So that the problem considered in this exercise has nothing in common with that concerned in the statement (\i v).
+(c) Generalize the argument of (b) to apply to any incident wave train." \end{quotation} However, as is seen, the boundary condition for $E_0(0,t)$ at the point $x=0$ does not correspond to the phrase "a long plane-wave train\ldots with a sharp front edge is {\it incident normally from vacuum on a semi-infinite dielectric}\ldots" In reality, this exercise deals with the wave field which is generated at the left boundary $x=0$ of the semi-infinite dielectrics and propagates into the region $x>0$ occupied by this dielectric.
+Unlike the OCS, there is no reflection here and, thus, there is no splitting of the incident wave packet into two coherently evolved parts.
+So that the problem considered in this exercise has nothing in common with that concerned in the statement (\i\i).

-Note, Sokolovski \cite{Soc1} unlike Chiao and Steinberg refers to the chap.
-3 of the book \cite{Baz} for supporting the statement (\i v).
-However, in our opinion this reference misleads too.
-The dispersion-relation argument is applied in \cite{Baz} only to {\it one-}channel scattering processes, when the incoming pulse does not split within the "black box" into several outgoing channels.
+Note that Sokolovski \cite{Soc1} unlike Chiao and Steinberg refers, for supporting the statement (\i\i), to the chap.
+3 of the book \cite{Baz}.
+However, in our opinion this reference, too, is misleading.
+The 'dispersion-relation argument' is applied in \cite{Baz} only to {\it one-}channel scattering processes, when an incoming pulse does not split within "a black box" into several outgoing channels.
+While, in the case of a non-resonant tunneling, we deal with a two-channel scattering process, and hence the dispersion-relation argument is insufficient here for proving or disproving the statement that the transmission channel is governed by the Einstein causality.